torch2424/wasm-by-example/examples/passing-high-level-data-types-with-wasm-bindgen/passing-high-level-data-types-with-wasm-bindgen.rust.en-us.md

 ---

-**[wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) has support for many different types!** I'd highly reccomend taking a look at the [wasm-bindgen book](https://rustwasm.github.io/docs/wasm-bindgen/), and in particular, the section of the [supported types by wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/reference/types.html).
+**[wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) supports more than just strings, and has support for many different types!** I'd highly reccomend taking a look at the [wasm-bindgen book](https://rustwasm.github.io/docs/wasm-bindgen/), and in particular, the section of the [supported types by wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/reference/types.html).

 Feel free to [fix, suggest, or contribute more examples for language features or communitty tools](https://github.com/torch2424/wasm-by-example)!